Abelian Duality for Generalised Maxwell Theories: Generalized Maxwell Theories as Prefactorization Algebras

-This story all proceeds identically for complex-valued forms, which we'll use from now on.
-The complexification of the closed $p$-form theory is -- by design -- closely related to the generalised Maxwell theory of order $p$: the complexes of observables are isomorphic on certain open sets, and one has a natural map on \emph{degree zero} observables $\obsq_{\Omega^p_{cl}}(U; \CC)_0 \to \obsq_{p}(U)_0$ for any $U$.
+This story proceeds identically for complex-valued forms, which we'll use from now on.
+The complexification of the closed $p$-form theory is -- by design -- closely related to the generalized Maxwell theory of order $p$: the complexes of observables are isomorphic on open sets $U$ where $H^p(U;\ZZ) = 0$, and one has a natural map on \emph{degree zero} observables $\obsq_{\Omega^p_{cl}}(U; \CC)_0 \to \obsq_{\pmp}(U)_0$ for any $U$.
 This map should be thought of as the inclusion of those observables that factor through the curvature map.
-Concretely, the map is induced from the map of sheaves of cochain complexes

-(the \emph{curvature} map) for a commutative $\CC$-algebra $A$ induced by the derivative.
-This gives a map of sheaves of simplicial algebraic groups upon taking homotopy colimits.
-If $U \sub X$ is contractible then the map of complexes $F$ on the open set $U$ is a quasi-isomorphism, and so the induced map of simplicial algebraic groups is a homotopy equivalence.